open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/cli.md

 {% /codePreview %}

+- You can learn more about how to configure and run the Profiler Workflow to extract Profiler data and execute the Data Quality from [here](/connectors/ingestion/workflows/profiler)

 ### 2. Run with the CLI

 After saving the YAML config, we will run the command the same way we did for the metadata ingestion: